Exiv1017/NIDStoKnow/README.md

 ## Notes
 - `.env`, `*.sql`, `backups/`, `uploads/`, Cowrie logs, and local envs are ignored by git.
 - Don’t expose port 3306 publicly.
 Use exec/tunnels for DB access.

+Cowrie systemd note:
+- The `cowrie.service` file in this repo is historical.
+When running with Docker Compose, you do not need a systemd service for Cowrie.
+- If you previously installed Cowrie as a systemd service on a host, stop/disable it to avoid port conflicts with the Cowrie container (ports 2224/2225):
+  - `sudo systemctl stop cowrie` and `sudo systemctl disable cowrie`
+  - then run via Docker Compose as documented above.